 Google Page Experience

 Google is always concerned about user experience.
-They want to make sure that when a user clicks on a link from their search results, that they are taken to a quality website that has a good user experience.
+They want to make sure that when a user clicks on a link from their search results, they are taken to a quality website that has a good user experience.

 They call this Page Experience.
 Recently, there’s been lots of talk about Google Core Web Vitals.